What is LASIK Eye Surgery?

 If you are not eligible for laser surgery because you have too strong of a prescription, you might be eligible for implantable lenses.
 They focus on treating nearsighted people or those who have astigmatism.
 The lenses are created from plastic or silicone and are surgically placed inside the eye.

-If you are considering LASIK surgery, please call us to schedule an appointment.
+If you are considering LASIK surgery, please call us to schedule an appointment, or fill out our online form.